usaid-cs/yesterday-i-learned/biology.md

 1. "Baby foot" or other chemical foot peel products would recommend you to [not work out for a week](https://www.quora.com/Does-chemical-peeling-on-skin-have-any-side-effects?share=1).
 1. Three-toed sloths are mostly diurnal, while two-toed sloths are nocturnal.
 Sloths are also known to urinate once a week.
 1. [Marshmallow](https://en.wikipedia.org/wiki/Althaea_%28genus%29) is a plant.1.
 The process of cutting a ring around a tree has a name; it is called [girdling](https://en.wikipedia.org/wiki/Girdling).
 Girdling around the base kills the entire tree; girdling branches might make the tree bear larger fruit.
+1. You have this sinking feeling in your stomach when you are stressed because [blood is leaving it](http://www.reddit.com/r/explainlikeimfive/comments/2h3cr7/eli5_what_is_physically_causing_the_feeling_of/).
+1. Having long (wet) hair can make you lose a lot of body heat.
+1. Tilapia die in waters below 21 degrees C.
+1. On [water bug bites](https://en.wikipedia.org/wiki/Belostomatidae): "Their bite is considered one of the most painful that can be inflicted by any insect; however, though excruciatingly painful, it is of no medical significance."
+1. Every drug approved by the FDA must be tested by what they call the [Limulus amebocyte lysate test](http://m.theatlantic.com/technology/archive/2014/02/the-blood-harvest/284078/) (aka blue blood from horseshoe crabs)
+1. The average American (male or otherwise) weighs almost 200lbs.
+1. Voice is deeper in the morning because fluids move from your legs back to your neck and head while you sleep.
+1. A specific breed of dog, the [bloodhound](https://en.wikipedia.org/wiki/Bloodhound), can track a human's scent across different terrains.
+1. You don't smell the odor compounds when they are dissolved in the saliva.
+It is only when the saliva dries up, like when you lick the back of your hand, that you can smell them.
+That's why you tend to smell bad breath when someone talks; the moving air dries up the mouth and caries the compounds toward you
+1. "Herbs" are only from leaves of plants, and that "spices" are from everything *but* the leaves.
+1. "Blanchard and Klassen (1997) reported that each additional older brother increases the odds of a man being gay by 33%."
+1. When a person is near death, saliva accumulate near the throat, making noises known as the [death rattle](http://en.wikipedia.org/wiki/Death_rattle).
+1. [Fish yawn](http://www.youtube.com/watch?v=bIv3fgZ7sR4&t=2m30s), aquatic animals yawn, [unborn babies yawn](http://www.tandfonline.com/doi/abs/10.3109/14722240500284070), all [known] vertebrates yawn.